tcab/pagestest/docs/index.md

 - CLICKING ON IMAGE - **does nothing** - no link is active! ❌ mitigation works ✅
 - works locally on dev machine
 - note that `?sanitize=true` not needed, though doesn't hurt.
-- updates ok when .svg changes? ❌ suprising result!
+- updates ok when .svg changes? 🤨  takes a while to update when underlying .SVG changed - **slowest to update**

 Even though it makes for more complex urls, try to mitigate lack of link problem with the advice:
 > In other words, whatever the syntax for the image, treat that whole syntax as the text to link.
 So the ugly syntax also works: `[![alt text](image link)](web link)`